jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 This paper presents a novel interpretation of the original vision of hypertext [@Nelson1965;@Nelson1967].
 The infrastructure-agnostic model of hypertext does not require or exclude specific data formats or network protocols.
-Abstract from these ever-changing technologies its focus is on hypermedia *content* (documents) and *connections* (hyperlinks).
-The basic elements of a hypertext system are identified as documents, document identifiers, content locators, and edit lists with a formal model that defines their relations.
+Abstract from these ever-changing technologies, the focus is on hypermedia *content* (documents) and *connections* (hyperlinks).
+The basic elements of a hypertext system are identified as documents, document identifiers, content locators, and edit lists with a formal model that defines their relations based on knowledge of data formats and models.
 It is shown which technologies can be used to implement such a hypertext system integrated into current information infrastructures (in particular the Internet and the Web) and which challenges still exist (in particular support of edit lists in